DeveauP/QuantumClone/README.md

 ### Installation instructions (Beginner)

+**Preliminary:** This R package has been tested on Windows 8 and Linux.
+Some issues may appear with Mac setups due to the rgl package apparently.
+Do not hesitate to contact the maintainer for troubleshooting.

 QuantumClone is a method written in R (version 3.1).
 [R can be downloaded here](http://cran.r-project.org/mirrors.html).
 A user-friendly environment is [RStudio](http://www.rstudio.com/products/rstudio/download/), that can be downloaded to see the data and the code.